💸💥 Black Friday: Economic highlight or problem?

 - 📣 Black Friday worldwide: Are there any bans?

-- 🛑 Environmental criticism and consumption: Why Black Friday is criticized
+- 🛑 Environmental criticism and consumption: Why Black Friday is under fire

-- 🛍️ Black Friday in Germany: The history of brand protection
+- 🛍️ Black Friday in Germany: The history of trademark protection

-- 🌱 Green Friday instead of a discount battle?
+- 🌱 Green Friday instead of a discount frenzy?
 Alternatives in focus

 - 🌍 Black Friday worldwide: Impact on the environment and society